Green Revolution: Malthusian criticism

 Some criticisms generally involve some variation of the Malthusian principle of population.
 Such concerns often revolve around the idea that the Green Revolution is unsustainable, and argue that humanity is now in a state of overpopulation or overshoot with regards to the sustainable carrying capacity and ecological demands on the Earth.
 A 2021 study found, contrary to the expectations of the Malthusian hypothesis, that the Green Revolution led to reduced population growth, rather than an increase in population growth.

-Although 36 million people die each year as a direct or indirect result of hunger and poor nutrition, Malthus's more extreme predictions have frequently failed to materialize.
+Although many people die each year as a direct or indirect result of hunger and poor nutrition, Malthus's more extreme predictions have failed to materialize.
 In 1798 Thomas Malthus made his prediction of impending famine.
 The world's population had doubled by 1923 and doubled again by 1973 without fulfilling Malthus's prediction.
 Malthusian Paul R. Ehrlich, in his 1968 book The Population Bomb, said that "India couldn't possibly feed two hundred million more people by 1980" and "Hundreds of millions of people will starve to death in spite of any crash programs."
 Ehrlich's warnings failed to materialize when India became self-sustaining in cereal production in 1974 (six years later) as a result of the introduction of Norman Borlaug's dwarf wheat varieties.

 However, Borlaug was well aware of the implications of population growth.
 In his Nobel lecture he repeatedly presented improvements in food production within a sober understanding of the context of population.
 "The green revolution has won a temporary success in man's war against hunger and deprivation; it has given man a breathing space.
 If fully implemented, the revolution can provide sufficient food for sustenance during the next three decades.
 But the frightening power of human reproduction must also be curbed; otherwise the success of the green revolution will be ephemeral only.
 Most people still fail to comprehend the magnitude and menace of the "Population Monster"...Since man is potentially a rational being, however, I am confident that within the next two decades he will recognize the self-destructive course he steers along the road of irresponsible population growth..."